Skip to main content

 Assessment of symptoms

-It's normally helpful to have somebody who knows you well to give an account of your symptoms.
+It's helpful to have somebody who knows you well to give an account of your symptoms.
 This is because someone with frontotemporal dementia may not be aware of changes in their behaviour.

 Assessment of mental abilities